FAQS for the Open MPW Shuttle Program

 For this initial MPW shuttle, Efabless will add fill to the layout to meet metal density requirements for the shuttle.

-The project must be licensed under Apache 2.0 and the repository must have a LICENSE file matching the current agreement at https://www.apache.org/licenses/LICENSE-2.0
+The project must be licensed under open-source license and contain a LICENSE file with the license agreement language.

 All third_party material should be under a third_party directory and have a license identifier.